awesomethie/MSc_Business_Information_Management_2325/BM01BIM - Integrating GenAI into Business Models/README.md

 ⸻

-🚀 Prototype (Optional)
+🚀 Prototype

-Prototyping efforts may include:
 	•	A working chatbot for meal support
-	•	A sample GenAI model generating weekly menus
-	•	A dashboard for demand forecasts
+	•	A presentation slide deck for GenAI proposal

 ⸻